-On Friday 12th May 2017 during EDS awareness month we are hosting the annual awareness campaign #reds4veds to raise awareness of vascular EDS.
+On Friday 18th May 2018 during EDS awareness month we are hosting the annual global awareness campaign #REDS4VEDS to raise awareness of vascular EDS.

 The campaign asks social media users to post a photo of themselves wearing the colour red in support of VEDS awareness.
 In 2015 the launch was a huge success reaching out to over 500,000 social media users on Twitter, Facebook and Instagram.

-Reds4Veds Day will now be an annual awareness event taking place during May.
+REDS4VEDS Day is now an annual awareness event which takes place on the third Friday of May.

 A Manchester based, rare disease charity, Annabelle’s Challenge are launching a worldwide social media campaign this May as part of the 2016 EDS awareness month.
 The charity raises awareness of Vascular EDS (VEDS).
 The condition life threatening, sub type of Ehlers Danlos Syndrome.